 Some of your visitors may just be browsing through, still unsure of what they want to get from your site.
-It could also be that they already know what they want, but are undecided of what particular design they want to get.
+It could also be that they already know what they want but are undecided of what particular design they want to get.
 For instance, a potential customer might be looking for bags, but still don’t know yet whether to get a red one or a blue one.
-With auto-suggest, you can help them decide and proceed to buying by giving them an array of related products to choose from based from their keyword.
+With auto-suggest, you can help them decide and proceed to buy by giving them an array of related products to choose from based on their keyword.

 5. Make the Checkout Process Simple